Academic publishing: Open access journals

 Open Access is often confused with specific funding models such as Article Processing Charges (APC) being paid by authors or their funders, sometimes misleadingly called "open access model".
 The reason this term is misleading is due to the existence of many other models, including funding sources listed in the original the Budapest Open Access Initiative Declaration: "the foundations and governments that fund research, the universities and laboratories that employ researchers, endowments set up by discipline or institution, friends of the cause of open access, profits from the sale of add-ons to the basic texts, funds freed up by the demise or cancellation of journals charging traditional subscription or access fees, or even contributions from the researchers themselves".
 For more recent open public discussion of open access funding models, see Flexible membership funding model for Open Access publishing with no author-facing charges.

 Prestige journals using the APC model often charge several thousand dollars.
 Oxford University Press, with over 300 journals, has fees ranging from £1000-£2500, with discounts of 50% to 100% to authors from developing countries.
 Wiley Blackwell has 700 journals available, and they charge different amounts for each journal.
 Springer, with over 2600 journals, charges US$3000 or EUR 2200 (excluding VAT).
-A study found that the average APC (ensuring open access) was between $1,418 and $2,727 USD.
+A study found that the average APC (ensuring open access) was between $1,418 and US$2,727.